vincent-zurczak/time-sheet-generator/readme.md

 # To generate the time sheet for the current week
 run.sh

-# To generate the time sheets from a week 4 until this week
+# To generate the time sheets from week 4 until this week
 run.sh 4

 # To generate the time sheets from week 5 until week 7